Hike to Andrews Bald

 Trail: Forney Ridge Trail

 Driving to the Trailhead: Drive to the Clingmans Dome parking area at the end of Clingmans Dome Road.
-Look for a short access trail down to the left between the bulletin board and the paged trail to the Clingmans Dome Information center and Clingmans Dome tower.
+Look for a short access trail down to the left between the bulletin board and the paved trail to the Clingmans Dome Information center and Clingmans Dome tower.

 Hiking Distance: 1.8 miles one way to Andrews Bald.
 Forney Ridge Trail continues past Andrews Bald for a total of 5.6 miles down to Springhouse Branch Trail.